Skip to Main Content

 Based on your findings, should we trust this website as a source for our research?
 Talk us through your process to come to this decision.

-Based on your findings, is this author a reliable authority on this topic?
+Based on your findings, is this original news source and author reliable?
+Is it concerning that The Guardian republished an article from the Associated Press?
 Describe how your investigation led to your conclusion.

 Group C - Find Trusted Coverage